rajaamani/Bank-Customer-Churn-Prediction/README.md

 This project provides valuable insights and a predictive model to help banks proactively reduce customer churn and improve overall customer satisfaction.

----

-You can copy and paste this README content into a "README.md" file in your GitHub repository and modify it as needed to match your project's details and structure.